andiegong/andiegong.github.io/README.md

 # Andie Gong

+## Coming soon!
+This website is currently under development by your very own Andie Gong!

 ## About me
 Welcome to my personal website!
-I'm originally from Davis, California - indeed home to many cows, sheep (iykyk), and a very tiny downtown.
-I studied physics at UC Berkeley, where I made lifelong friendships and became the human I am today.
-I am a rising fourth-year medical student at UCLA and am thankful to have had the opportunity for full-time research at the [UCLA Center for Computer Vision and Imaging Biomarkers](https://cvib.ucla.edu/), where I am persuing my interests in the interesection of oncologic imaging, medical physics, and computational research.
+I'm originally from Davis, California and I studied physics at UC Berkeley, where I made lifelong friendships and became the human I am today.
+I am a fourth-year medical student at UCLA and I am persuing a career in Diagnoistic Radiology!
+I have the deepest gratitude for the opportunities to work with the [UCLA Center for Computer Vision and Imaging Biomarkers](https://cvib.ucla.edu/), where I have been exploring my interests in oncologic imaging, medical physics, and computational research.

-I am proudly queer, gender non-binary (they/them pronouns, please!), and first-generation Chinese-American.
+I am proudly queer, transgender (they/them pronouns, please!), and first-generation Chinese-American.
 I spend most of my free time climbing, both indoors and out.
-I also enjoy string music (was a member of the [University Baroque Ensemble](https://music.berkeley.edu/performance-opportunities/university-baroque-ensemble/) in college) and doing anything with friends.
+I also enjoy string music and was a member of the [University Baroque Ensemble](https://music.berkeley.edu/performance-opportunities/university-baroque-ensemble/) throughout all years in college.

 ## Clinical Interests